amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 }
 ```

-6% human intervention isn't a failure—it's a feature.
-Humans handle edge cases, the system learns, accuracy improves.
-The goal isn't 100% automation.
-It's 94% automation with graceful handling of the remaining 6%.
+6% human intervention.
+By design, not by failure.
+Humans handle true edge cases.
+The system learns from their corrections.
+The goal was never 100%.

 ## Complete Production Architecture with Stagehand